sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-flows-restore/sdk-android-flows-restore.md

     Flow.start(this, flowContext)
     ```

 5. Logout flow will not automatically remove the push registration.
-Client code can implement the callback function **`FlowActivityResultCallback`** to delete the firebase push token if it does not want to receive push after logout.
-Logout flow will trigger the callback function after a successful logout.
+Client code can implement the callback function **`FlowActivityResultCallback`** to delete the Firebase push token if it does not want to receive push notifications after logout.
+The logout flow will trigger the callback function after a successful logout.

     ```Kotlin
     Flow.start(